 Contemporary Fiction About Tea and Wine

-This newest book from Jamie Brenner is a departure from her previous books that have all been set in coastal towns.
+This newest contemporary fiction book from Jamie Brenner is a departure from her previous books which have all been set in coastal towns.
 This story takes place in a vineyard!

-Oh, how I loved this book.
+Oh, how I loved this wonderful contemporary fiction book.
 What could be better than a love story set in a Paris tea shop with a little magic sprinkled on top?
 This is not a complicated or unexpected story.
 But what it is, is delightful, fun, and lighthearted.

 Vanessa Yu never wanted to see people’s future in tea leaves and spent her entire life fighting it.
 She also knows that this “gift” will stand in the way of having a successful relationship because she cannot stop blurting out truths whether she wants to or not.

-When Vanessa’s aunt offers to bring her to Paris to hone in on her skills and get her life in order, Vanessa goes.
+When Vanessa’s aunt offers to bring her to Paris to hone her skills and get her life in order, Vanessa goes.
 As she finally gets to experience Paris, she wonders if she can change her destiny as well.
+This pick from fiction books about tea is one of my favorite magical realism books.

 One week before her wedding, Georgia discovers that her fiancé has been keeping a secret from her.
 Not sure if she can get over it and go through with the wedding, she heads home to her family vineyard.